rapyuta-robotics/rclUE/docs/source/examples/publisher_example.rst

 .. image:: ../images/publisher_custom.png

-To set parameters for a custom publisher object, we need to create a variable of the custom publisher class and then assign it to the publisher component.
+Since custom publisher class is alreay set class, callbak and etc, we just need to add it to the node.